inab/openVRE/install/data/sampleData/basic/uploads/README.md

-Welcome to OpenEBench submission VRE!
+Welcome to the virtual research environment (VRE)!

 This is your first dummy file of your personal user workspace.
 Here, you'll find listed your uploaded data and your execution results.